We're here to help

 How much can I borrow?

 This depends on both your income and your outgoings.
 Lenders look at the costs of your commitments such as credit cards, loans, school fees and child care costs.
 Once a lender has deducted your annualised outgoings from your income, you are left with a “true income” figure.
-Typically it’s about 4.5 times your true annual income figure.
+Typically it’s about five times your true annual income figure.

 How much deposit do I need as a first-time buyer?

 Different lenders require different amounts.
 The minimum in the market currently for a first-time buyer mortgage is 5% of the purchase price.
 Each additional 5% you can put down against the property will help reduce the interest rate to borrow the money.